prackash/LinkedIn-posts/Readme.md

 4. I am writing this on my own without the use of AI, check using AI detectors  to confirm.

 5. I do not work for any of the AI image generating companies nor am I sponsored by any.

+6. Being a developer who believes in transparency by nature I used git to track and hosting this repository on GitHub so anyone could go and view the changes I have made :).